 Learn techniques and strategies that would help you score better

-– It’s not just enough to learn the fundamentals and the basics, you must also learn some techniques and strategies — such as the ones taught in our courses — that would help you score better.
-It’s important that use these techniques and strategies while practicing solving questions, while taking practice tests, and while taking the real test.
+It’s not just enough to learn the fundamentals and the basics, you must also learn some techniques and strategies — such as the ones taught in our courses — that would help you score better.
+It’s important to use these techniques and strategies while practicing solving questions while taking practice tests, and while taking the real test.

 Take tests regularly

 Other than the concepts in Verbal and Math, you also need to prepare yourself for effective test-taking.
 Time management, pacing and test-taking strategies must be worked upon to ensure improvement in score.
 Set tangible goals and markers, take simulated tests and evaluate your performance periodically.

 While one way to manage stress is to prepare well, there are other ways such as simple breathing exercises that also can help you manage stress while taking the test.

 The GMAT is definitely not an easy test but an effective prep plan will prepare you for the challenges of the test and will take you closer to your dream score.
 So, set up your prep plan now and get ready to nail the test.